telerik/xaml-docs/controls/radpropertygrid/getting-started/gettingstarted-customized-property-definitions.md

 ![](images/RadPropertyGrid_GettingStarted3.png)

 However, sometimes you may decide on customizing or totally changing them.
-This can be achieved by setting the AutoGeneratePropertyDefinitions to "False" and defining those you require in the PropertyDefinitions collection.
-For example, instead of using a simple TextBox for editing the Height and Width properties of the RadButton, you may use the RadNumericUpDown:
+This can be achieved by setting the __AutoGeneratePropertyDefinitions__ to __"False"__ and defining those you require in the PropertyDefinitions collection.
+For example, instead of using a simple TextBox for editing the Height and Width properties of RadButton, you may use RadNumericUpDown:

-#### __XAML__
+#### __[XAML]Example 1: Custom Property Definitions__

 	{{region radpropertygrid-gettingstarted-customized-property-definitions_0}}
 	<telerik:RadPropertyGrid x:Name="PropertyGrid1" Item="{Binding ElementName= button1}"